Rahul-Lahoti/LiverMapp-or-Hepatic-segmentation-through-PyTorch/README.md

 ```

-But before calling this function, you need to do the preprocess to your data, in fact this function will help you to visualize your patients after applying the different transforms so that you will know if you need to change some parameters or not.
+But before calling this function, we need to do the preprocess to your data, to visualize our patients after applying the different transforms so that we will know if we need to change some parameters or not.
-The function that does the preprocess can be found in the `preprocess.py` file and in that file you will find the function `prepare()` that you can use for the preprocess.
+The function that does the preprocess can be found in the `preprocess.py` file and in that file we will find the function `prepare()` that we can use for the preprocess.

 ## Training
-After understanding how to do the preprocess you can start import the `3D Unet` from monai and defining the parameters of the model (dimensions, input channels, output channels...).
+After understanding how to do the preprocess we can start import the `3D Unet` from monai and defining the parameters of the model (dimensions, input channels, output channels...).

 ```Python
 model = UNet(